 TEXTILE | FASHION

 'Vulture Kisses', was a provocative, controversial and affronting collection of fabrics and garments which opposed sensitive and uncomfortable aspects of modern living and the human psyche against what we consider alluring and acceptable.
+Moxham's intention was to open dialogue about the influx in advertising and it's impact on society.
+She questioned the practise of our assessments of healthy and diseased, superficial or significant, good and bad; what is acceptable and what is perceived as inappropriate.

 Naïve patterns littered with adult themes played hide-and-go-seek with the viewer.
 Age and knowledge playing a huge role in what level of perception or enjoyment the observer received from the motifs and designs.
 The imagery provoked the audience to consider how their life experiences related to their interpretation of different themes- the alphabet design in particular was filled with confronting and controversial arrangements of letters, it's inspiration built from childhood alphabet posters, was created to be intentionally antagonistic.
 Moxham encouraged children and adults to pick up a felt-tip pen and colour in letters that had been left absent of tone.
 Kids freely enjoyed and engaged with this process, but adults less so, being conflicted and offended by the imagery.
 What is bad, what is sick, what is fun, what is pretty, what is risqué asks Moxham; to recognise or to dismiss, to override preconceptions, to participate or not, to agree or take issue with were bones of contention raised within the designs; all having validity irrespective of negative or positive disposition.